48.53 Young Persons’ Substance Misuse

 General context in which drug taking is set:

-Where the child or young person has multiple problems, it is likely that they may be more at risk of misuse, having less protective factors available to them.
+Where the child or young person has multiple problems, it is likely that they may be more at risk of misuse, having fewer protective factors available to them.
 Services must assess the child's full circumstances and determine whether to disclose confidential information against the child's wishes.